Chauncey Gardner-Johnson*, S, Florida

 Height: 5-11.
 Weight: 185.
 Projected 40 Time: 4.52.
 Projected Round (2019): 2-3.
 2/15/18: Denis was a ballhawk for Boston College in 2017, totaling seven interceptions with 10 passes broken up.
 He also had 83 tackles.
 It was a breakout year for Denis, and he would be rated higher if he had more size to him.
 Gaining weight and getting stronger will be important for Denis.

 Taylor Rapp*, S, Washington

 Height: 6-0.
 Weight: 212.
 Projected 40 Time: 4.54.
 Projected Round (2019): 2-3.
-8/22/17: Rapp played well as a freshman for the Huskies in 2016 and did well as the strong safety next to Budda Baker.
-Rapp totaled 53 tackles with two passes broken up, one forced fumble and four interceptions on the season.
-With Baker and Sidney Jones in the NFL, Rapp will need to step up for Washington.
+2/15/18: Rapp was a solid defender for Washington as a sophomore.
+In 2017, he totaled 59 tackles with two sacks and one interception.
+Rapp played well as a freshman for the Huskies in 2016 and performed well as the strong safety next to Budda Baker.
+Rapp totaled 53 tackles with two passes broken up, one forced fumble and four interceptions that season.

 Jaquan Johnson, S, Miami

 Height: 5-10.
 Weight: 190.
 Projected 40 Time: 4.50.
 Projected Round (2019): 2-3.
 2/15/18: The Hurricanes reestablished themselves as a team to be reckoned with in 2017, and their turnover chain became a media sensation.
 The player who sported that chain the most often for the Hurricanes was Johnson, who totaled four interceptions and three forced fumbles on the year.
 The junior also was a solid run defender with 96 tackles.
 Johnson showed big improvement over his sophomore year when he had 38 tackles and two breakups with an interception.
 If Johnson were bigger, he would be rated higher.